 When a pastor leaves, the consistory remains the church’s governing body.
 But often the elders and deacons realize that the pastor as presiding officer of the consistory performed a subtle but significant role for the church.
 The pastor, trained in church order and procedure, had guided their work and guarded them from procedural errors.
 In fact, the classis had depended on the installed pastor to provide much of the supervision that a classis owes a congregation.
 But, now that the church is without an installed pastor, the classis assigns a pastor (and perhaps also an elder) to serve that congregation by “guiding and guarding” the consistory until a new pastor is installed.

 A consistory is defined in the RCA church order as all the elders, deacons and pastors currently installed in those offices.
-All three offices are necessary for a consistory to do its work; a meeting without one of those offices is not a legal meeting of the consistory.
+All three offices are necessary for a consistory to do its work; a meeting without one of those offices present is not a legal meeting of the consistory.
 The pastor who is assigned by the classis as the church’s supervisor allows the church’s consistory to properly function between installed pastors.
 With the classis supervisor, the consistory legitimately can fulfill its role as the congregation’s governing body.

 While without an installed pastor, the consistory continues its regular functions, but adds the responsibility to provide ministry (worship leadership, pastoral care, etc.).
 The classis-assigned supervisor does not perform those ministries but may assist the consistory with suggestions as to persons who might be available to provide ministry.
 The supervisor assists the consistory by providing “guardrails” so that the consistory meets its responsibilities without exceeding church order, while guiding the consistory toward resources they might request.
 Throughout the process, the consistory remains the governing body of the church but will appreciate the support and assistance offered by the classis supervisor.